StateSmith/tutorial-3/lesson-4/cpp2-gcc/README.md

 # C++11 Welcome!
+📢 Idiomatic C++11 support was added in CLI version 0.16.0 (lib version 0.17.0).

 This example uses gcc for convenience, but you can use any C++11 compiler you like.

 The only GCC specific things are: